BattlesnakeOfficial/starter-snake-go/README.md

 On every turn of each game your Battlesnake receives information about the game board and must decide its next move.

 Locate the `move` function inside [logic.go](logic.go#L45).
 Possible moves are "up", "down", "left", or "right".
 To start your Battlesnake will choose a move randomly.
-Your goal as a developer is to read information sent to you about the board (available in the `data` variable) and decide where your Battlesnake should move next.
-Your Battlesnakes move logic lives in [server_logic.py](server_logic.py#L37).
+Your goal as a developer is to read information sent to you about the board (available in the `GameState` struct found in [main.go](main.go#L10)) and decide where your Battlesnake should move next.
+Your Battlesnakes move logic lives in [logic.go](logic.go#L45).
 This is the code you will want to edit.

 See the [Battlesnake Game Rules](https://docs.battlesnake.com/references/rules) for more information on playing the game, moving around the board, and improving your algorithm.